Nielius/Tensorlayouts/README.md

 # Merging tensor layouts

 This repo contains a formal Lean proof of necessary and sufficients conditions for two tensor views (shade + stride) to be mergeable.
 See [this note](doc/problem-formalization.md) for a formal description of this problem, and see [the motivation section](#motivation) for a more intuitive description and information on why we care.
+[This pdf](paper/main.pdf) lays out all the mathematical definitions, and has a proof and an example.

 Inspired by a [tinygrad](https://github.com/tinygrad/tinygrad) [bounty](https://github.com/tinygrad/tinygrad/issues/1641).